aeyobd/dwarfs/thesis/introduction.md

 $$
 r_{\rm break} = C\,\sigma_{v}\,\Delta t
 $$ {#eq:r_break}
-where the scaling constant $C \approx 0.55$ was derived empirically. $r_{\rm break}$ describes where the dynamical timescale is longer than the time since the perturbation, i.e. the radius within which the galaxy has had enough time to dynamically relax.
+where the empirical constant $C \approx 0.55$. $r_{\rm break}$ describes where the dynamical timescale is longer than the time since the perturbation, i.e. the radius within which the galaxy is dynamically relaxed.